fgnt/spatiospectral_diarization/README.md

 structure, while replacing the local segmentation stage with a TDOA-based spatial segmentation module.

-The segmentation module is based ont he spatial diarization pipeline proposed in ""
+The segmentation module is based on the spatial diarization pipeline proposed in "_Spatial Diarization for Meeting Transcription with Ad-Hoc Acoustic Sensor Networks_, Tobias Gburrek, Joerg Schmalenstroer, Reinhold Haeb-Umbach, 2023 Asilomar Conference" [[link]](https://arxiv.org/abs/2311.15597)

 > **_NOTE:_**
-This repository is a work in progress.
-While all essential building blocks are already incorporated, the repository will still be undergoing significant and fundamental changes over the next few weeks.
+This repository is currently still work in progress.
+While all essential building blocks are incorporated, the repository will still be undergoing significant and fundamental changes over the next few weeks.
-In addition, code for database preparation and evaluation is still under development and missing in the current stage.
+In addition, code for database preparation and evaluation to reproduce the results is still undergoing final revisions and is missing in the current stage.
 Use at your own risk.

 # Content